'Don't make resolutions': Seniors share their top tips for a cracking New Year

 Here to help is a group of residents from Summerset Mount Denby retirement village in Whangārei.

-They have offered words of advice - and some doses of reality - as people look to make the most of 2023.
+They are offering words of advice - and some doses of reality - as people look to make the most of 2023.

 Glenys Kerr, 79, cut straight to the chase: “Don’t make resolutions because you never keep them.”